aserene/project-1/readme.md

-# Much Ado About Trivia
+# What on Earth?
 ---
-A competitive, two-player trivia game app
+A competitive, two-player trivia game app based on Earth Science and Astronomy
 ## Technologies Used
 ---
 -HTML 5